Get customized results?

 Best for: low seasonal rates, flexibility

-On a variable-rate plan, your rate is based on the current market value of electricity and rates can change as long as you use this plan.
-These changes typically occur month-to-month.
-A variable-rate plan may carry some risk, depending on the rate structure your chosen plan uses, but it may be a good option if you move frequently or need to switch plans often.
+With a variable-rate energy plan, your rate is based on the current market value of electricity.
+Prices often change from month to month as energy demand fluctuates.
+The upside is you’re not locked into a contract, so there are no penalties for canceling your plan.
+These plans may carry some risk, but they can be a good option if you need the freedom to switch plans often.

 Pros: